WasmEdge/docs/docs/contribute/plugin/develop_plugin_c.md

     *         const struct WasmEdge_ModuleDescriptor *);
     *   } WasmEdge_ModuleDescriptor;
     *
-    * Developers can get the name and the description from this descriptor.
+    * Developers can get the name and description from this descriptor.
     */

     /* Exported module name of this module instance. */